pankaj357/D-Sites/README.md

 ## 📝 Citation
 If you use D-Sites in your research, please cite:

-Pankaj et al. (2025). *D-Sites: A computationally efficient tool for predicting protein binding sites in bacterial genomes*.
-Journal Name, Volume, Pages.
+*D-Sites: A computationally efficient tool for predicting protein binding sites in bacterial genomes*.
+Manuscript in preparation.

 ## 📄 License
 MIT License - see LICENSE for details.